Agentic Thinking Blog

 Read more →

-Per-tool permissions are a nice feature for coding assistants.
-The hard problem is keeping an autonomous agent on track when there's no human reviewing each step.
-Pattern matching is a weekend project.
-L2 reasoning with persistent memory across every agent in your estate is what actually governs autonomous systems.
+Per-tool permissions are useful.
+The hard problem is keeping an autonomous agent on track when no human reviews each step.

 Read more →